Water Quality 101

 We always say that water quality changes like the weather - this is because it’s dynamic.
 Water that meets government guidelines one day may fail the next day.
 This does not mean that the old results were wrong - they simply reflect the changing conditions.
 Rain, wind, and temperature can all influence levels of bacteria.

 Our team also conducts extensive field surveys and Environmental Health and Safety Surveys so that we understand the sites we monitor.
 The more time we spend at a site, the more our understanding improves.
-However, the information in these surveys do not inform our pass/fail results.
+However, the information in these surveys does not inform our pass/fail results.

-The Importance of E. coli
+The Importance of Bacterial Indicators

 FREQUENTLY ASKED QUESTIONS

 • Water quality is very localized.
 Test results from samples collected a few metres away from each other can be very different.
 Pollution tends to be highest near its source, more persistent in warmer water, and slower to flush away where water is contained by break walls and other barriers.
-In Toronto Harbour, for example, bacteria levels tend to drop as you move away from the sewage outfalls in the harbour walls towards the open water in the middle of the harbour.

-Water quality results from one place, don’t apply to other places.
+Water quality results from one place don’t apply to other places.
 Every location is different, so we never make broad generalizations about water quality in an entire community or lake.

 • Pass/ fail results are shared via our Swim Guide app.
 The free app is available for download from iTunes and Google Play.
 The web version is online at www.theswimguide.org.